cristhianbenitez/interactive/README.md

 # Piperplate

 This is a boilerplate for JavaScript projects, writting by me.
 Since it is annoying having to write this more than once, will do it just once ? aha.
-It uses SCSS, Vanilla JavaScript, Webpack
+It uses:
+-  Express for server side rendering
+-  SASS
+-  Vanilla JS
+-  Webpack
+-  Pugjs as a template engine for fast creation of html
+-  Prismic.io for the Headless CMS

 ## Structure